Rezmason/matrix/README.md

 - **Make it free, open source and web based.** Because someone could probably improve on what I've done, and I'd like to see that, and maybe incorporate their improvements back into this project.
 - **Support as many browsers and devices as possible.** This project used to rely on Three.js's GPUComputationRenderer, which only worked in browsers supporting WebGL's [oes_texture_float extension](https://caniuse.com/#search=OES_texture_float).
 The rewrite dropped this dependency, and gained support for a broader range of browsers and devices.
 - **Whip up some artistic license and depict the *previous* Matrix versions.** The sequels describe [a paradisiacal predecessor](https://rezmason.github.io/matrix?version=paradise) to the Matrix that was too idyllic, [and another earlier, nightmarish Hobbesian version](https://rezmason.github.io/matrix?version=nightmare) that proved too campy.
 They depict some programs running older, differently colored code, so it's time someone tried rendering them.
+- **Heck, try building some homemade varieties that have nothing to do with the franchise.** See the list of links above for the full set of available versions.
 - **Promote a progressive interpretation of the film franchise.** *The Matrix* is an action film you can enjoy without critical analysis, but if you do read into it, you'll be rewarded.
 And let's be clear: **The Matrix is a story about transitioning, directed by two siblings who transitioned**.
 This is undeniable.
 Its franchise has plenty more themes, and plenty of room for interpretation, but the widely known community of misogynists who claim this imagery for their movement cannot be tolerated in any form.
 This is a chance to open minds, not shut them.

 ---